 Our nesting box has the correct size hole for bluebirds and features other amenities bluebirds desire.

 The roof opens so you can see eggs and baby birds.

 Thick wood or recycled panels provide insulation and natural wood finish has no paints or stains.

 Our unique ventilation and drainage system provides fresh air and prevents heat buildup.

 Side opens for easy cleaning after birds have left the nest.

-Wild Birds Unlimited of Springfield is proud to support Lincoln Memorial Garden and in addition a donating a year-round supply of feeders and food, we have installed a 15 house bluebird trail throughout their prairies.
-This trail is monitored each nesting season by WBU's owner and a dedicated group of volunteers.
-Since it's inception and through the 2021 nesting seasons, the trail has fledged 135 Eastern Bluebird babies, 228 Tree Swallows, as well as a number of wrens and chickadees.
+Wild Birds Unlimited of Springfield is proud to support Lincoln Memorial Garden and in addition a donating a year-round supply of feeders and food, we have installed a 14-house bluebird trail throughout their prairies, plus 7 more houses for wrens or titmice in the woods.
+The bluebird trail is monitored each nesting season by WBU's owner, Wade, and a dedicated group of volunteers.
+Since we started keeping data in 2013 and through the 2022 nesting seasons, the trail has fledged 479 babies, a combination of Eastern Bluebirds, Tree Swallows, Wrens and Chickadees.